THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 “Sow for yourselves righteousness; Reap in mercy; Break up your fallow ground, For it is time to seek the LORD, Till He comes and rains righteousness on you.”
 (Hosea 10:12 NKJV).

-The spiritual state of the Church today is apparently similar to the state of the church in Sardis which the Lord rebuked in Revelation 3:
+The spiritual state of the Church today is apparently similar to the state of the church in Sardis which the Lord rebuked in the book of Revelation.

 1 “And to the angel of the church in Sardis write, ‘These things says He who has the seven Spirits of God and the seven stars: “I know your works, that you have a name that you are alive, but you are dead.